 Alignment problems don’t always begin in your back.
 Pain or deformities in your foot or ankle can change the way you walk, stretching ligaments and tendons beyond their normal range.
 Pain and arthritis that reaches into your lower back can follow.

 You can break a vertebra during a fall or other accident.
 But most commonly, fractures develop as a result of the bone-thinning disease osteoporosis.
-Over time, your vertebrae can crumble, which can cause pain when you move or when bones compress nerves.
+Over time, your vertebrae can crumble, which can cause moderate to severe back pain when you move or when bones compress nerves.